renatoleme/heytinget/README.md

 then we say that $`\mathfrak{H}`$ is a Heyting poset (named after the logician Arend Heyting).

 As is widely known, every Heyting poset is a topology.
-So, let $`T = (X, \tau)`$ be a topology, then we can re-define those operator in terms of its topological counterparts
+So, let $`T = (X, \tau)`$ be a topology, then we can re-define these operators in terms of their topological counterparts

 ```math
 O_x \cap O_y \space \equiv \space (x \land y) \\